cheapjack/buildyourown/FAQ.md

 By working with [Reach](http://reach.org.uk/), the association for children with upper limb deficiency, we'll be helping a number of children (primarily) from the North-West and East Anglia.
 In addition, the exhibition will raise awareness within the Reach community and the general public about some of the more practical uses for 3d printing.

+The main limit to who could get a hand comes from the size of prints we can produce on these particular 3D printers.
+It should work for hands up to 120mm across the knuckles, which will cover most adult hand sizes too.

+For this project, we're focusing on the Raptor Reloaded design.
+This requires the user to have a wrist in order for it to fit properly.
+The wider Enabling the Future project has a [greater selection of designs to cater for other needs](http://enablingthefuture.org/upper-limb-prosthetics/).

 ### Is this a project DoES Liverpool is looking to expand?

 DoESLiverpool like many makerspaces and hackspaces, as an organisation do not do projects in a sense, we simply help our community to realise their projects with the facilities we have.
 Our community is essentially anyone who wants to do something with us.